 "A vibrant high-tech sector in Western Australia could contribute over $76 to $100 Billion in Gross State Product in 2025, with 3,000 to 5,000 new companies formed per year in the sector, creating over 150,000 new jobs by 2025 and enabling many more."
 StartupWA 2015-16 Ecosystem Report

 Digital technology such as smartphones, internet software, sensors, robotics and autonomous cars are transforming our society and economy at unprecedented rates.
-Changing the fundamental nature of many industries – from the taxi and hotel industries, to health and banking.
+Changing the fundamental nature of everything from taxis to hotels, health and banking.

 The largest companies of the last century were industrial corporations; mass-production companies such as Ford and GE, and resource companies such as Exxon, BP and BHP.
 But since the 1980s technology companies such as Apple, Google, Microsoft, Uber, Airbnb and Facebook - created out of a small handful of high-tech hubs - have been vying with industrial companies to lead the pack.

 Over the past decade, the early stage innovation and technology (startup) sector in WA has evolved significantly, but can be so much more with additional resources and support.
 Enter StartupWA...

 StartupWA formed in 2015 as a non-profit entity to enable a more open, representative and effective approach to advance the technology startup industry for WA.

 Mission: Create the local conditions, enabling global success, for the ventures of tomorrow.